HomeDirectoriesLocal SEO Quick Wins: Directories You Can Update Today

 Review Responses89% of consumers read responsesOngoingHigh

 Speaking of reviews, they’re gold for local SEO.
-Encourage happy customers to leave reviews, and respond to every single one – good or bad.
-Your responses show up publicly, demonstrating that you care about customer feedback.
+Encourage happy customers to leave reviews, and respond to every single one, good or bad.
+Your responses show up publicly and demonstrate that you care about customer feedback.

 Everyone focuses on Google, but Bing powers 36% of desktop searches.
 That’s more than a third of potential customers you might be missing.
-Plus, Bing Places feeds into other Microsoft properties, including Cortana and Outlook.
+On top of that, Bing Places feeds into other Microsoft properties, including Cortana and Outlook.

-The setup process mirrors Google’s approach.
+The setup mirrors Google’s.
 Visit bingplaces.com and search for your business.
 If it already exists (Bing pulls data from various sources), claim it.
 If not, create a new listing.
 Verification happens through phone, email, or postcard.

-Bing offers some unique features worth exploring.
-Their partnership with Yelp means your Yelp reviews automatically appear in Bing search results.
+Bing has some features worth exploring.
+Its partnership with Yelp means your Yelp reviews automatically appear in Bing search results.
 You can also add more detailed business attributes than Google allows, including specific payment methods, languages spoken, and accessibility features.

 Myth: “Nobody uses Bing, so it’s not worth the effort.”